Physical School – Open from August 24th 2020

 - Only students and staff are allowed into the school campus.

 - Temperature check on school entry, with entry only allowed for healthy students and staff;

 - Face masks for all students and staff in school (except when eating) with the school providing washable ‘Taigan’ masks for everyone;

 - Hand sanitizer stations in every classroom and in corridors at every doorway;

-- All touched surfaces (handles, desks etc) to be sanitized at least once every 2 hours;
+- All touched surfaces (handles, desks etc) are sanitized at least once every 2 hours;

-- Additional medical isolation room and two doctors in the school;
+- An additional medical isolation room and both a doctor and nurse in the school;